koompios/pionux.org/docs/Installation.md

     6. $ sudo snap install snap-store
 ```
 Make sure you have download git [Click here](http://localhost:3030/docs/installation#git)

+---
 #### Teamviewer
 Team Viewer is an awesome application for remotely accessing a computer or letting someone remotely access your computer.
 It is easy to use and its completely free of charge.
 To install it using this command:
 ```Text
     $ pi -S teamviewer
 ```
+---
 #### Transmission
- you are searching for something that is entirely free, open source and comes with minimum configuration, then *Transmission torrent client* is one of them.
+ You are searching for something that is entirely free, open source and comes with minimum configuration, then *Transmission torrent client* is one of them.
 It supports cross-platform like Windows, Linux, Mac OS, and Unix based systems.h

 There are several packages available to install Transmission with:
 - `$ pi -S transmission-cli` – daemon, with CLI, andWeb Interface.